FLSA STATUS: Non-Exempt

 • Compiles data on the number of calls, follow-up calls, source of referrals and tabulates required reports for review by supervisor

-• Performs community outreach in the form of public speaking and attending social service related programs
+• Performs community outreach in the form of public speaking and attends social service related programs

 • Maintains regular attendance and punctuality